LibraryOfCongress/coding-standards/python/README.md

 Additional configuration for tools should be stored in tool-specific files (e.g.
 `.isort.cfg` or `.flake8`) or collected in a top-level `setup.cfg` but not both to avoid needing to synchronize updates.
+The `.isort.cfg` in this directory is configured to produce the same output as [`black`][black] to avoid needing to run both tools in the same order.

 For convenience, this repository has examples which follow Black's conventions for formatting and line-length (88 vs. 80 characters).
 These are intended as a